exact-payments/merchant-demo-exactjs-spring-boot/README.md

-# ExactPay Integration Demo
+# CSIPayJS Integration Demo

-A demonstration application showing how to integrate ExactPay's payment processing system into an e-commerce web application using Spring Boot and Thymeleaf.
+A demonstration application showing how to integrate Constellation Paymements Processing's CSIPayJS drop-in UI library into an e-commerce web application using Spring Boot and Thymeleaf.

 ## Overview